testcontainers/testcontainers-site/content/community-champions/josh-long.md

 The Postgres module

 ### What are your favourite features for Testcontainers?
-The easy way in which theyre integrated with Spring Boot for both development and testing
+The easy way in which they're integrated with Spring Boot for both development and testing

 ### What’s the most memorable bug you managed to reproduce with a test using Testcontainers?
 I helped build an integration for Testcontainers with some nice friends at AtomicJar once.
 It didn’t go anywhere, but it was fun.